bento-platform/bento/docs/object_storage.md

 This document section covers how to configure Bento services to use S3 object storage.

-When we refer to S3 here, we mean any S3 compatible implementation (Minio, Ceph, GCP, ...), which is not limited to AWS.
+When we refer to S3 here, we mean any S3 compatible implementation (Garage, Ceph, GCP, ...), which is not limited to AWS.

 ## Why object storage?